 Directions to Peralta trailhead: From Phoenix, go east on U.S. route 60 past Apache Junction.
 Turn left (North) on Peralta Road (FS77) and travel about 8 miles to the parking area.
 You will pass a neighborhood on the way in, before the pavement turns into a dirt road leading up to the mountain.

-I have created this blog to explore and portray new products, trails, campgrounds, tips, food recipes and survival/safety issues incorporated in hiking and camping in the beautiful state of Arizona.
+I created this blog to explore and portray new products, trails, campgrounds, tips, food recipes and survival/safety issues incorporated in hiking and camping in the beautiful state of Arizona.
 I grew up in Tempe, AZ, where I began hiking and camping at a young age.
 My experience initially began through my membership with the Boy Scouts of America.
 Throughout the years, I have gained a huge appreciation for the outdoors, especially in Arizona.
 In my opinion, there are many people who are unaware of the wonderful beauty within the natural landscapes of Arizona.
 I have a strong desire to portray some of what I feel are the most eloquent expressions of nature that Arizona has to offer.

 With this blog, I want to provide a consistent update of the current conditions at different hiking and camping locations.
 There are a large amount of sites to explore in Arizona – this blog will allow me to keep a personal track of favorite hikes and camping excursions.